Orderella/PopupDialog/README.md

 # Screen sizes and rotation

 Rotation and all screen sizes are supported.
-However, the dialog will never exceed a width of 340 points.
-This way, the dialog won't be too big on devices like iPads.
+However, the dialog will never exceed a width of 340 points on iPhones.
+For iPads, you can set `preferredWidth` when initializing a new PopupDialog.
 However, landscape mode will not work well if the height of the dialog exceeds the width of the screen.

 <p>&nbsp;</p>